Guelph Treasure: History

 The Guelph Treasure was originally housed at Brunswick Cathedral in Braunschweig, Germany.
 Most of the objects were removed from the cathedral in the 17th century and passed into the hands of John Frederick, Duke of Brunswick-Lüneburg, in 1671, and remained in the Court Chapel at Hannover until 1803.

 In 1929 Ernest Augustus, former Duke of Brunswick, Head of House of Hanover, sold 82 items to a consortium of Frankfurt art dealers Saemy Rosenberg, Isaak Rosenbaum, Julius Falk Goldschmidt and Zacharias Hackenbroch for the price of 7.5 million Reichsmark.

 Items from the Treasure were exhibited in the United States in 1930–31.
-Cleveland Museum of Art purchased nine pieces and more were sold to other museums and private collectors.
+The Cleveland Museum of Art purchased nine pieces and more were sold to other museums and private collectors.

 In 1935 the remaining 42 pieces of the collection were sold for 4.25 million Reichsmarks in a transaction in the Netherlands to agents of Hermann Göring, the second most powerful man in Nazi Germany.
 It is claimed that, in turn, Göring personally presented the Treasure as a gift to Adolf Hitler, although this is disputed by the Limbach Commission.
 It was then placed on display in the Bode Museum in Berlin, where it remains.